 Seppeltsfield

 Located in the western part of the Barossa Valley Seppeltsfield Winery shares the landscape along with rolling grain fields.
-In the Greenock and Marananga areas, the farm cultivates vines, a significant number of which have grown their roots deep into the soil for decades.
+In the Greenock and Marananga areas, the farm cultivates vines, a significant number of which have grown their roots deep into the ground for decades.
 A road lined with more than 2,000 canaries leads to the farm, which has been known for its very memorable and warm hospitality since the beginning of the Seppelt family.

 Seppeltsfield's orchards grow traditional Barossa varieties, Shiraz, Grenache and Cabernet Sauvignon.
 In addition, the farm cultivates small amounts of Touriga Nacional and Palomino.
 Today, some of the nursery areas also reach the Eden Valley side, where the soil consists of quartz and slate, and the rows of vines on the slopes are terraced.
 In the Eden Valley, Seppeltsfield focuses on Grenache growing as bush vines, with the orchards being 60-80 years old.
 Some of the grapes produced by the vines are still used to make concentrated red wine, tawny, but some also produce dry red wine.